- Realization of the Datum

 To enable the user to compute an EVRF2019 height at a particular epoch, the velocities of the points are published together with the heights.

 According to its definition, EVRS is a zero-tide system (Ihde et al 2008).
 So, both EVRF2007 and EVRF2019 are computed in the zero-tide system.
-This is in agreement with IAG resolution No. 16 adopted in Hamburg 1983, which recommends zero-tide for gravity field and mean-tide (=zero-tide) for 3D-positioning (Mäkinen, Ihde 2009).
+This agrees with IAG resolution No. 16 adopted in Hamburg 1983, which recommends zero-tide for gravity field and mean-tide (= zero-tide) for 3D-positioning (Mäkinen, Ihde 2009).
 However, this resolution was never applied for all geodetic measurements and techniques.

 The zero-tide correction is the standard for gravity measurements.
 The GNSS community uses conventional tide-free systems.
 Most of the national height systems are in mean-tide, but we find also zero-tide and non-tide height systems in Europe.
 For some applications it will be necessary to transform coordinates into another tidal system to make them comparable with other products.
 An example is the computation of geoid or quasi-geoid values as differences from ellipsoidal and leveling heights.